|Home » TECHNOLOGY » Research and Development » R&D funding for wind energy » Support at EC level|

 Non-nuclear energy research under the EUs FP7 receives €2,300 million, over the seven-year period 2007-2013, or €460 million per year.

-How much of the EU non-nuclear energy research budget will go to wind energy is not earmarked, but as shown in figure 7.3, wind energy received €25 million under FP5 and €32 million under FP6, or approximately 3% of the total FP7 energy research budget.
+How much of the EU non-nuclear energy research budget will go to wind energy is not earmarked, but as shown in Figure 7.3, wind energy received €25 million under FP5 and €32 million under FP6, or approximately 3 per cent of the total FP7 energy research budget.

 In 2005, the European Commission’s Advisory Group on Energy released a report that demonstrated the full extent of the reduction in European Union funding for energy R&D through its Framework Programmes.

 Regarding FP6, the Strategic Working Group of the Advisory Group on Energy pointed out: